miraland-labs/miraland/docs/src/proposals/optimistic-confirmation-and-slashing.md

 https://github.com/miraland-labs/miraland/projects/52

-At the end of May, the mainnet-beta is moving to 1.1, and testnet is moving to 1.2.
+At the end of May, the mainnet is moving to 1.1, and testnet is moving to 1.2.
 With 1.2, testnet will behave as if it has optimistic finality as long as at least no more than 4.66% of the validators are acting maliciously.
 Applications can assume that 2/3+ votes observed in